lraganit-star/regression_case_study/README.md

 **3) Our next step was to Train-Test-Split our data and set up our method of cross validation and set our Test Data validation to .25.**

-**4) We fit Ridge regression, leaving out Geographic data columns that were nonsensical to the tests we were running. **
+**4) We fit Ridge regression, leaving out geographic data columns that were nonsensical to the tests we were running. **

 **5) We wrote a function to find the Mean Squared error of our Ridge Regression on our Test and predicted Y values: **